 Résumé & Custom Illustration Pricing

-I am currently booked for custom illustration projects through the end of September, 2017.
-If you are interested in beginning a project after September, please contact me to set up a custom quote and timeline.
+I am currently available for freelance projects.
+Please contact me to set up a custom quote and timeline.

 Past custom projects have included storybooks, coloring books, logo design/business cards, invitations, nursery artwork, pet portraits, greeting cards, and more.